 The Canada Institute of Linguistics (CanIL) is a linguistics training organization, serving language communities worldwide, building their capacity for sustainable language development, by means of research, translation, training and materials development.
 It is also a partner organization with Wycliffe Bible Translators.

-MA Linguistics students share a rich community atmosphere with faculty, staff, undergraduate linguistics students as well as seminary students in the Master of Applied Linguistics & Exegesis program at ACTS Seminaries.
+MA Linguistics students share a rich community atmosphere with faculty, staff, undergraduate linguistics students as well as seminary students in the Masters of Arts in Linguistics and Translation program at ACTS Seminaries.
 CanIL often hosts common meals, organizes group activities, and invites visiting linguists to give a presentation as part of our Colloquium series.
 In addition, CanIL employs a graduate student as a Community Life Coordinator.

 Linguistics courses at TWU are taught in the Harvest Centre on the TWU campus at the Canada Institute of Linguistics.
 The 3-story Harvest Centre was built in 2004, complete with state-of-the-art classroom technology, a linguistics library, staff offices, a computer lab, an elevator and a common dining area.
 Students enjoy a warm community atmosphere as well as dedicated study space.